 \label{sec:overview}

-The main aim of this thesis is to develop general construction methodology for two-phase experiments when the Phase 2 experiment involves either a 4- or 8-plex iTRAQ$^{\rm TM}$ proteomics experiment.
-These can be divided into three main parts, as follows.
+The main aim of this thesis is to develop a general construction methodology for two-phase experiments when the Phase 2 experiment involves either a 4- or 8-plex iTRAQ$^{\rm TM}$ proteomics experiment.
+Such a methodology can be divided into three main parts, as follows.

 As mentioned by \cite{Brien2011}, the ANOVA tables with the EMS for two-phase experiments are valuable for comparing the properties of different experimental designs.
-Chapter 2 first describes a decomposition method for single- and two-phase experiments in constructing the ANOVA table with the EMS.
-Since there is no tool can automatically generate such tables to date, an \textsf{R} package called \textbf{infoDecompuTE} thus is developed that allows the researchers to generate the ANOVA table with EMS by entering any single- or two-phase experimental design.
+Chapter 2 first describes a decomposition method for single- and two-phase experiments used to construct the ANOVA table with the EMS.
+Since no existing tool can automatically generate such tables, an \textsf{R} package called \textbf{infoDecompuTE} is developed that allows the researchers to generate the ANOVA table with EMS by entering any single- or two-phase experimental design.

-For a given set of design parameters, there are often many ways to allocate the samples collected from the Phase 1 experiment to the blocks of Phase 2 experiment.
-The computational method of finding the optimal designs for different classes of design such as block, row-column and $\alpha_n$ designs has been previously discussed \citep{whitaker1990, Williams1996, John2002}.
-However, such method has not yet developed for finding the optimal designs of the two-phase experiment.
+For a given set of design parameters, there are often many ways to allocate the samples collected from the Phase 1 experiment to the blocks of the Phase 2 experiment.
+The computational method used to find the optimal designs for different classes of design, such as block, row-column and $\alpha_n$ designs, has previously been discussed \citep{whitaker1990, Williams1996, John2002}.
+However, such a method has not yet been developed for optimizing the design of the two-phase experiment.
 Chapters 3 and 4 thus developed the computer based methods of generating two-phase optimal designs by optimising the objective function using the \emph{simulated annealing algorithm} (SA).
 The optimality criterion is defined in the \emph{objective function}, which is a mathematical expression generating a numeric value.
-SA is a well-known heuristic method for finding the input, for this instance is the candidate design, into the objective that result in a maximum or minimum value generated from this objective function \citep{Kirkpatrick1983}.
-Additionally, the SA is shown can be further improved in both the speed and efficiency for the finding the optimal design.
-Using the MudPIT-iTRAQ$^{\rm TM}$ experiment as the primary example, the objective function and SA are defined and developed for designing such experiment where the Phase 1 experiment is arranged in completely randomised design (Chapter 3) and randomised block design (Chapter 4).
+SA is a well-known heuristic method for finding the input, in this instance the candidate design, that maximizes or minimizes the value generated from this objective function \citep{Kirkpatrick1983}.
+Additionally, the SA is shown to be further improved in terms of both the speed and efficiency of finding the optimal design.
+Using the MudPIT-iTRAQ$^{\rm TM}$ experiment as the primary example, the objective function and SA are defined and developed to design an experiment where the Phase 1 experiment involves a completely randomised design (Chapter 3) and a randomised block design (Chapter 4).

-Chapter 5 compares several properties from the optimal designs found in Chapter 3 and 4 .
+Chapter 5 compares several properties of the optimal designs found in Chapters 3 and 4 .
 Firstly, Chapter 5 shows how to estimate the variance components using the restricted maximum likelihood (REML) based on the model that describes the experimental structure of the design.
 As mentioned in Section~\ref{sec:Jarrett2008}, the information of the experimental units from the Phase 1 experiment can be recovered from the Between Blocks analysis of the Phase 2 experiment, which allows the estimation of the EDF.
 The EDF, using the variance component estimates, can be computed from the first two moments of the chi-square distribution \citep{Satterthwaite1946}.
-The comparison on some optimal designs found in Chapter 3 and 4 using the EDF which can help in clarifying the properties of different candidate designs.
+The comparison of some optimal designs found in Chapters 3 and 4 using the EDF can help clarify the properties of different candidate designs.

 Chapter 6 summarises and concludes the entire thesis.
-Furthermore, it gives the future direction in design and analysis of the two-phase experiment, in particular, for the quantitative high-throughput biotechnologies experiment with the multiplexing technology which is still and going to be very useful within the next decade.
+Furthermore, it also presents future directions in the design and analysis of the two-phase experiment, particularly for the quantitative high-throughput biotechnologies experiment with multiplexing technology, which is currently useful and will remain so for the next decade.